 - Technical courses in Computer Systems

 - A wide variety of General Education courses

 In the Major Project(s), students apply their specialized knowledge in a real-life project, or complete an applied research project, under the supervision of a committee.

 Our full-time format offers students mentoring, and practical software development experience.
 Courses are taught during the day, but evening courses or Web-based courses may be included.
 Delivery is cohort-based offering opportunities for ongoing interaction and collaboration.

-Program Head – Student Success, CST Diploma
+Program Head – Curriculum, CST Bachelor of Technology

 Program Head – Student Success, CST Bachelor of Technology